-- CMT 1113-Survey of Modern Construction.
+- CON 1113-Survey of Modern Construction.
 Fundamentals of the construction environment, methods, materials, and processes from a historical perspective, and the impact on the construction industry.
-(3 sch: 2 hr. lecture, 2 hr. lab) - CMT 1213-Construction Materials.
+(3,2,2) - CON 1213-Construction Materials.
 Study and testing of the various materials used in the construction industry including on-site asphaltic and Portland cement concrete, reinforced concrete, pre-stressed concrete, and soils.
+(3,2,2)

-(3 sch: 2 hr. lecture, 2 hr. lab) - CMT 1222-Plans and Document Interpretation.
+- CON 1223-Plans and Document Interpretation.
 Graphic techniques used in the construction industry.
 Includes computation of areas and volumes, interpretation of building plans and specifications, and symbols and terms used in the residential and commercial construction industry.
-(2,1,2)

-- CMT 1233-Construction Systems I. Common practices of design and construction of commercial and heavy structures.
-(3 sch: 2 hr. lecture, 2 hr. lab) - CMT 2113-Construction Job Site Management.
+(3,2,2) - CON 1233-Construction Systems I. Common practices of design and construction of commercial and heavy structures.
+(3,2,2) - CON 2113-Construction Job Site Management.
 Basic techniques of the modern methods of managing construction projects including critical path scheduling, resource allocation, and funds flow.
 Practical applications are made through simulated projects.
-(3,2,2) - CMT 2123-Construction Cost Estimation.
+(3,2,2) - CON 2123-Construction Cost Estimation.
 Theory of estimating; quantity survey; unit cost synthesis and analysis; bid organization and planning; competitive simulations and exercises.
 Computer software programs are utilized to develop simulated construction bid.
-(3 sch: 2 hr. lecture, 2 hr. lab) - CMT 2233-Construction Systems II.
+(3,2,2) - CON 2233-Construction Systems II.
 A study of material properties and common practices of design and construction of civil/highway structures.
 Also, the operation and cost of construction machinery and equipment, power generating equipment, and powered fastening systems will be covered.
-(3 sch: 2 hr. lecture, 2 hr. lab) - CMT 2243-Construction Systems III.
+(3, 2,2) - CON 2243-Construction Systems III.
 A study of material properties and common practices of design and construction of civil/highway structures.
 The operation and cost of construction machinery and equipment, power generating equipment, and powered fastening systems will be covered.
-(3,2,2) - CMT 2413-Construction Safety Standards.
+(3,2,2) - CON 2313-Construction Layout.
+Principles of site preparation and layout of structures.
+Use of levels, tapes, and surveying instruments.
+Triangle calculations, differential leveling, and erection of batter boards and markers are included.
+(3,1,4) - CON 2413-Construction Safety Standards.
 Management of safety and health in the construction environment.
 Basic elements of a safety and health program for the construction general contractor are examined to include Occupational Safety and Health administration (OSHA).
-(3 sch: 2 hr. lecture, 2 hr. lab) - CMT 2513-Leadership and Organization.
+(3,2,2) - CON 2513-Leadership and Organization.
 Study of the effective leadership and management styles in the construction industry.
 Also, how the construction industry is organized at the local, state, and national levels.
-(3 sch: 2 hr. lecture, 2 hr. lab) - CMT 2611-Internship I. A cooperative program between the construction industry and education which is designed to integrate the student's technical studies with on-site construction experiences.
+(3,2,2) - CON 2611-Internship I. A cooperative program between the construction industry and education which is designed to integrate the student's technical studies with on-site construction experiences.
 Offer only in the summer term.
 Credit is awarded on the basis of 1 semester hour per 45 hours of on-site experience.
-(1 sch: 270 work hrs.) - CMT 2621-Internship II.
+(1 sch: 45 work hrs.) - CON 2621-Internship II.
 Continuation of CMT 2616 with advanced placement in the on-site construction.
 Offer only in the summer term.
 Credit is awarded on the basis of 1 semester hour per 45 hours of on-site experience.
-(1 sch: 270 work hrs.) - CMT 291(1-3)-Special Problem in Construction Engineering Technology.
+(1 sch: 45 work hrs.) - CON 291(1-3)-Special Problem in Construction Engineering Technology.
 A course to provide students with an opportunity to utilize skills and knowledge gained in other Construction Engineering Technology courses.
 The instructor and student work closely together to select a topic and establish criteria for completion of the project.
 (1-3 sch: 2-6 hr. lab)